 If your child is sick, you'll probably have many questions to ask your doctor.
 But have you made a list of questions and concerns to share with your pharmacist?

-- Too Late for a Flu Shot?
+- Too Late for the Flu Vaccine?

 - Urine Tests